civicrm/civicrm-user-guide/docs/introduction/extensions.md

 by the entire CiviCRM community.

-Many people write extensions for their *specific use cases* and install them it on their CiviCRM installation.
+Many people write extensions for their *specific use cases* and install them on their CiviCRM installation.
 Many people write *generic extensions* that are useful for multiple organizations.
 Extensions that are useful to multiple organisations can be published in the CiviCRM extensions directory.